lucasogil/ludens-learn-plataform/README.md

 ### Components

 - Springboot:
-   - Used to implement the project backend module that will provide REST Api operations for view;
+   - Used to implement the project backend module that will provide REST API operations for view;
 - JDK 1.8:
    - Used on project backend construction offering more useful features;
 - ReactJS: